 Considering the game has tons of animals for you to adopt, it’s great that Planet Zoo makes it super easy for you to browse through animals that are put up for adoption and pick the ones you want via helpful filters available at the animal market.
 You can even check out the important and detailed stats about each animal you’re interested in, including how prone is it to diseases (immunity), its fertility, etc.

 Interestingly, there are actually two ways you can adopt a new animal for your zoo.
-The first and probably the best way is by using those special leaf tokens, mainly because you’ll be able to recover some tokens when you do decide to release the animal into the wild.
-The only downside here is that these tokens are rather hard to come by.
+The first and probably the best way is by using those special conservation tokens, mainly because you’ll be able to recover some tokens when you do decide to release the animal into the wild.
 On the other hand, the second and most definitely the easiest way is by using the cash you’ve earned to buy those animals.
-Unlike the first method, you won’t get anything if you do release the animal into the wild.
-However, this option is usually pretty rarely available in the animal market.
+Unlike the first method, you won’t be able to release the animal into the wild and thus, you can't get any conservation tokens for them.
+However, their offsprings won't have this restriction and you can release them into the wild in exchange for precious tokens!

 Once an animal has been adopted, it’ll be sent to the trade center, which you’ll need to build first before you can even access the animal market.
 You can then choose which enclosure you want to put the animals in and simply move the animals there.
 You’ll need some help though – hire some keepers and you’ll be fine!